 Each pin will take 9 safety pins and you can use either all gold or silver.
 Make four of the pins with 5 blue beads on first then add one white then red then white then red then the last bead will be white.
 Close each finished pin and slightly crimp the head of the pin to prevent the pin from opening.

-Choose a day that the kids can wear their clothes backwards.
+Choose a day that the kids can wear their clothes backward.
 Most likely a day that you’ll all be staying home or near home.
 Be creative but not too tacky as to how to look.
-At dinner you should serve a backwards dinner to top off the day.
+At dinner, you should serve a backward dinner to top off the day.
 Start out with dessert first, and then the main course, then the salad and veggies last if you have any room left.
 See if you can plan out any other ideas for the day.

 Comic Strip Creator